mohmmadms/my-app/README.md

 ---

 ## 🚀 Features
-## to try admin features please contact me on my email : mohmmadmms20@gmail.com
+## to try admin features please contact me on my email : mohmmadmms20@gmail.com or from the website through contact page :)

 ### 🎓 Course Management